imunreal7/secret-echo/README.md

 -   Built with **NestJS**, a progressive Node.js framework.
 -   RESTful endpoints for authentication and chat history.
 -   Socket.IO gateway handles real-time events.
--   PostgreSQL is used with TypeORM for persistence.
+-   MongoDB is used with TypeORM for persistence.

 ### Key Features